amohan601/dataengineering-zoomcamp2024/week_1_basics_n_setup/README.md

   This is optional, but helpful to manage multiple python environments when running multiple projects Download <a href="https://www.anaconda.com/download">Anaconda</a>
   Create new environment "learn"
-  Add the additional dependencies sqlalchemy and psycopg2 (for connecting to postgres), pgcli
+  Add the additional dependencies sqlalchemy and psycopg2 (for connecting to postgres), pgcli, pandas
   <li>Visual studio code for development</li>
   Optional but preferred
   Download <a href="https://code.visualstudio.com/download">Visual studio code</a>